📄 Renewing your California EMT Card

 Click on the link associated with your county or the county you are going to work in.
 From there follow the steps it provides you or call their number if you need additional help.

-This is where you will submit all your saved documents.
+This is where you will submit all your saved documents which includes

 Once you have completed all these steps, you will be a nationally and state-recognized EMT.
 If you have taken care of everything above, it will save you time when getting hired whichever employer you choose.
 I hope this guide has simplified the process for you